Andrew Williams (Australian footballer): Williamstown

-Despite a good first year for Collingwood, Williams remained playing for Williamstown, Collingwoods then VFL affiliate, over the next 2 seasons and managed just 10 more AFL games between 2004 and 2005.
+Despite a good first year for Collingwood, Williams remained playing for Williamstown, Collingwoods then VFL affiliate, over the next two seasons and managed just 10 more AFL games between 2004 and 2005.
 He was delisted by Collingwood at the end of the 2005 season, but after his delisting, Williams continued to play for the Seagulls until 2008.

-Williams now coaches the Monbulk Football Club in the Outer East Football League.
+In total, Williams played 116 games in the AFL.

+Coaching career

+In 2018, Williams became the coach of Monbulk.

+In 2024, he became the coach of Berwick.